-Our employees and our authors expect us to show respect for the environment and for the communities where we operate and to stand up for science and for robust research, especially where they are threatened.
+At Springer Nature Group, our employees and our authors, respect the environment and the communities where we operate.
+Science and robust research are very importand to us, particularly where they are threatened.

 Our Codes of Conduct reflect our commitment to maintaining high ethical standards in our everyday interactions with colleagues, customers, partners and the wider public wherever we are.

-Employees, business partners, authors, suppliers, editors, customers and anyone else who wishes to raise concerns regarding potential or actual breaches of the Springer Nature Code of Conduct or Business Partner Code of Conduct are asked to do so via our “Speak-Up” system.
+Employees, business partners, authors, suppliers, editors, customers and anyone else who wishes to raise concerns regarding potential or actual breaches of the Springer Nature Code of Conduct or Business Partner Code of Conduct are asked to do so via “Speak-Up”, our ‘whistleblowing’ reporting system.
 Questions and concerns may be submitted in any language.

 If your concern relates to editorial or publishing processes, or editorial integrity, you should first contact the Editor-in-Chief(s) responsible for the journal concerned and/or the Editor who handled the paper.
 Contact details and additional information can be found on the journal homepage.
 Alternatively concerns about editorial/integrity matters only can be reported to email@example.com

 Springer Nature is a responsible taxpayer.
-We recognize the need to contribute a fair share of tax in the jurisdictions in which we operate.
-Our tax strategy for the year ended 31 December 2018 is published here.
+We recognise the need to contribute a fair share of tax in the jurisdictions in which we operate.
+Our tax strategy for the year ended 31 December 2022 is published here.

 The following reports fulfil specific reporting requirements relevant to our business in the UK.
 Some of the reports cover our global operations, while others relate only to Springer Nature’s UK business.

-Like other organisations in the UK, Springer Nature is publishing a report on the gender pay gap in our UK operations.
-This report contains a data snapshot taken in April 2019.
+Like other organisations in the UK, Springer Nature has published a report on the gender pay gap in our UK operations.
+This report contains pay data as of April 2022.